immunefi-team/Bounty_Boosts/Alchemix/31420 - [SC - Insight] No array lengths check in VotersolclaimBribes.md

 # No array lengths check in `Voter.sol::claimBribes`

-Submitted on Sat May 18 2024 15:57:38 GMT-0400 (Atlantic Standard Time) by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 21:57:38 UTC by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31420